noahcoad/google-spell-check/README.md

 (a Sublime Text 2 Plugin Package)

 ## Description
 Use Google magic to fix spelling.
 Replaces the selected text with Google's spelling correction.
 Google has a far better spell checker than most tools.

-This does _not_ replace the built-in spell checker, offer suggestions, or adds words to the built-in dictionary.
-Instead it replaces the selected text with a Google search page result's magically usually right recommended spelling (or does nothing if Google thinks you've got it right).
+This does _not_ replace the built-in spell checker, offer a list of suggestions, or adds words to the built-in dictionary.
+Instead it replaces the selected text with the Google search page's recommended spelling.
+It's like magic.
+Outright uncanny how accurate Google can be.
+Text isn't affected if Google thinks you've got it right.

 There are several problems with most typical spell checkers: